Hive Integration - Best Practices¶

 See the FAQ article for more details.

-For batch jobs the processing may require a considerable amount of time, causing the connection between the client and the ODAS Worker nodes to time out.
+For batch jobs, processing may require a considerable amount of time, causing the connection between the client and the ODAS Worker nodes to time out.

-The following property can be used to set the timeout higher:
+Use the following property to set the timeout value higher:

 recordservice.worker.rpc.timeoutMs=1800000 # 30mins in milliseconds